Nights of Cabiria: Critical response

 Giulietta Masina's performance as the title character received universal acclaim from both critics and audiences and won her the Cannes Best Actress prize.
 Lauded for her physical comedy, emotional depth, vulnerability, resilience and brassy it is considered one of the best performances by an actress in movie history.

 The review aggregator Rotten Tomatoes reported that 100% of critics gave the film a positive review, based on 45 reviews, and an average rating of 8.9/10.
 The consensus states: "Giulietta Masina is remarkable as a chronically unfortunate wretch with an indomitable spirit in Federico Fellini's unrelentingly bleak – yet ultimately uplifting – odyssey through heartbreak."

+Upon its original 1957 release, French director François Truffaut thought Cabiria was Fellini's best film to date.
+The film ranked third on Cahiers du Cinéma's "Top 10 Films of the Year List" in 1957.

-At the time of the film's first American release, The New York Times critic Bosley Crowther gave the film a mixed review: "Like La Strada and several other of the post-war Italian neo-realistic films, this one is aimed more surely toward the development of a theme than a plot.
+The New York Times critic Bosley Crowther gave the film a mixed review: "Like La Strada and several other of the post-war Italian neo-realistic films, this one is aimed more surely toward the development of a theme than a plot.
 Its interest is not so much the conflicts that occur in the life of the heroine as the deep, underlying implications of human pathos that the pattern of her life shows...But there are two weaknesses in Cabiria.
 It has a sordid atmosphere and there is something elusive and insufficient about the character of the heroine.
 Her get-up is weird and illogical for the milieu in which she lives and her farcical mannerisms clash with the ugly realism of the theme."
-Upon its original 1957 release, on the other hand, French director François Truffaut thought Cabiria was Fellini's best film to date.
-The film ranked third on Cahiers du Cinéma's "Top 10 Films of the Year List" in 1957.